James Hansen

 Background

 James Hansen is a Senior Research Scientist at the IRI, where he has worked since 1999.
-With a background in Agricultural Systems, his work focuses on improving the management of climate risk and the use of climate information for farmer livelihoods, agricultural development and food security in the developing world.
+With a background in Agricultural Systems, his work at IRI aims to strengthen the use of climate information for smallholder agriculture and food security in the developing world.
+His current work focuses on climate risk management curriculum to strengthen the capacity of current and future agricultural professionals in sub-Saharan Africa.

-Dr. Hansen served on the leadership team of the CGIAR research program on Climate, Agriculture and Food Security (CCAFS), leading its Flagship 4 Program on Climate Services and Safety Nets from 2009 to 2019.
-CCAFS is a partnership of all 14 International Agricultural Research Centers of the CGIAR, and a range of research, development and funding institutions, that aims to ensure a food-secure future across the developing world in the face of a variable and changing climate.
-With an average annual budget of $62M (2010-2019), it is the world’s largest applied research initiative working in this space.
-Flagship 4 contributions during this period included enabling several million smallholder farmers to access and use improved climate information through multiple delivery models; equipping National Meteorological Services to overcome data and technical constraints to provide locally useful climate information with complete national coverage; expanding the suite of available index-based agricultural insurance options and tools; advancing agricultural climate service good practice; and deepening the body of evidence of climate services benefits to smallholder agriculture.
+Dr. Hansen served on the leadership team of the CGIAR research program on Climate, Agriculture and Food Security (CCAFS), leading its Flagship Program on Climate Services and Safety Nets from 2009 to 2019.
+Climate Services and Safety Nets Flagship contributions during this period supported several million smallholder farmers in Africa, Latin America and Asia to access and use improved climate information; equipped African National Meteorological Services to provide locally useful climate information with complete national coverage; expanded the suite of available index-based agricultural insurance solutions; advanced knowledge of agricultural climate service good practice; and deepened the evidence of livelihood and food security impacts of climate services and climate risk management.

 Research Interests